Washable smart clothing

 At this point, we have many magazines that often feature design and fashion kingpins of the day.
 Talk of the all-time celebrated designs: Calvin Klein, Versace, Giorgio Armani, Donna Karen and many others.
 They have been on the field for decades now and offered the best.
 Do you perceive them as the modern wonders of the clothing and design world?
 Then you are wrong; I bet you have not yet come across the smart and washable clothes, they are arguably the current wonder in the designing realm.
 Though the eTextile(smart clothing) prototypes date back to the 80’s, many have the least knowledge of their existence probably because of the extended period before products emerged.

 Do you imagine a kind of clothing that can monitor your physical condition?
 That sounds odd, isn’t it?

 This is a kind of dress that when one, is capable of monitoring the wearer’s physical conditions.

 They detect and encode biometric data such as body temperature, muscle contraction and expansion, heart pulse rate and physical movement.
 They then via Bluetooth transmit the data to an application in real time.

 The heddoko garment

 This is a body suit that tracks your movements and transmits the information to a mobile app in real time.
 Then the wearer is coached on which quick adjustments to make.
 It is designed for fitness and sports training.

 Heddoko uses Bluetooth-enabled sensor technology to track and transmit data.

-Heddoko is in the producer pre order status, and interested consumer can access them through their website, heddoko.com
+Heddoko is in the producer pre-order status, and the interested consumer can access them through their website, heddoko.com

 |Recommended for you|